hellotunamayo/macLlama/README.md

 ### 2. Installing Ollama Models

 Before you can chat, you need to download models for Ollama to use.
-You can do this via the Terminal.
+You can do this in a couple of ways:

 *   **Via Terminal:**
     ```bash